 In addition to our practice of granting equity-based awards in connection with our annual performance reviews, we periodically grant equity-based awards to our employees, including our executive officers, related to specific achievements or accomplishments.
-During 2010, we did not grant equity-based awards to our executives for specific achievements or accomplishments outside of the annual performance reviews and annual employee equity grant.
+During 2010, we did not grant equity-based awards to our executives for specific achievements or accomplishments.